mozilla/skywriter/docs/tutorials/commands.html.markdown

         "search_path": [".."]
     }

-We'll be running the build from the `bespin` directory, so those `..` in the manifest are referring to the `bespintutorial` directory.
+We'll be running the build from the `skywriter` directory, so those `..` in the manifest are referring to the `skywritertutorial` directory.

 Now, we'll fire up the dryice server.
 This command assumes at Python is on your path:

-    cd bespin
+    cd skywriter
     python dryice.py -s 8080 ../manifest.json

-After running that command, you can open up your browser to http://localhost:8080/ and you should see the Bespin editor that dryice just built for us.
+After running that command, you can open up your browser to http://localhost:8080/ and you should see the Skywriter editor that dryice just built for us.

-Next, place the `markdown_js.js` file which you got from the Plugin Gallery into the `bespintutorial` directory.
+Next, place the `markdown_js.js` file which you got from the Plugin Gallery into the `skywritertutorial` directory.

 Getting Our Plugin Going
 ------------------------

 Now, we'll create a new file called `markdown.js`.
-This is our Bespin plugin file.
-Bespin plugins all have a metadata section, so let's put that at the top of our file to get us going:
+This is our Skywriter plugin file.
+Skywriter plugins all have a metadata section, so let's put that at the top of our file to get us going:

     :::js